 Gewürztraminer is one of the rarest of the noble grapes, with only 20,000 acres devoted to it worldwide.

 Liquor Act 2007 (NSW): No alcohol can be sold or supplied to anyone under 18.
 It’s against the law.
-Licence Number: NSW LIQP770016736, NT IRL0201, SA 57900154
+Licence Number: NSW LIQP770016736, NT IRL0201, SA 57900154.

+Qantas Wine is operated by Qantas Frequent Flyer Operations Pty Limited ABN 22 132 484 210.
 For more Terms and Conditions, please click here.

-We acknowledge the Aboriginal and Torres Strait Islander Traditional Custodians of the land on which we work, live and fly.
-We pay respect to Elders past, present and emerging.
+Qantas would like to acknowledge the Traditional Custodians of the local lands and waterways on which we live, work and fly.
+We pay our respects to Elders past and present.